 A Dartmouth employee's failure to adhere to these policies may result in appropriate disciplinary action.

 - The Payee/Traveler and their delegates are responsible for complying with Dartmouth College policies and procedures, providing complete and accurate information, submitting required receipts, and submitting expense reports within 120 days.
 Travelers/Payees are responsible for reviewing reports prepared by delegates for accuracy and reimbursing Dartmouth for unused cash advances or personal expenses charged to the Corporate Card.

 - The primary responsibility for interpretation of these policies rests with the departments and supervisors who are authorizing and approving direct expenditure of institutional funds.

 - Individuals whose expenses are funded by a sponsored grant or contract should check in advance of incurring the expense with the Office of Sponsored Projects to ensure that all agency procedures and restrictions are followed.

-- For expense reports compiled by a Finance Center, the Finance Center will review documents for accuracy and proper documentation.
-Depending on the dollar amount of the reimbursement, this review includes verification of: (a) proper supporting documentation, (b)accuracy of addition and mileage calculations, (c) authorizing signature, and (d) GL/PTAEO string.
-In the course of the review, the Finance Center may request approval from senior administrative officers when claimed reimbursements appear unreasonable or do not comply with policy.
+- Finance Centers will review documents for accuracy and proper documentation.
+Depending on the dollar amount of the reimbursement, this review includes verification of: (a) proper supporting documentation, (b) accuracy of addition and mileage calculations, (c) authorizing signature, and (d) GL/PTAEO string.
+In the course of the review, Finance Center staff may request approval from senior administrative officers when claimed reimbursements appear unreasonable or do not comply with policy.

-- **AUDIT** A sample of iExpense Expense Reports will be selected for pre-processing quality control review.
+- **AUDIT** A sample of business expense reports will be selected for pre-processing quality control review.
 The reviews will include verification of (a) proper supporting documentation (b) appropriate approval, and (c) compliance with these policies.
-In the course of the review, the Controller's Office or the Finance Centers may request approval from senior administrative officers when expenses appear unreasonable or do not comply with policy.
+In the course of the review, the Controller's Office, Procurement Services or the Finance Centers may request approval from senior administrative officers when expenses appear unreasonable or do not comply with policy.